pradipgadhe333/Mykart/README.md

 2. Product Management: <br>
     •	Allows administrator to add, edit and delete products, as well as manage inventory, categories and pricing.
 3. Shopping Cart: <br>
-    •	Enables users to add products to their cart, update quantities and proceed to checkout.
+    •	Enables users to add products to their cart, update quantities and proceed to checkout. <br>
     •	Users can also remove products from their cart as needed.
 4. Checkout: <br>
     •	This module facilitates the payment process including selecting payment methods, entering billing and shipping information and confirming orders.
 5. Order Management: <br>
-    •	Allows admin to view, process and manage orders, including order status updates and tracking information.
+    •	Allows admin to view, process and manage orders, including order status updates and tracking information. <br>
     •	Enables users to view order details, track order status, and cancel orders if necessary.
 6. Search and Filtering: <br>
     •	Enables users to search for products based on keywords, categories or filters to find relevant items quickly.